pymupdf/PyMuPDF/docs/the-basics.rst

 .. _The_Basics_Extracting_Images:

-Extract images from a :title:`PDF`
+Extract images from a |PDF|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To extract all the images from a :title:`PDF` file, do the following:
+To extract all the images from a |PDF| file, do the following:

 .. code-block:: python